-Immigration, study abroad, travel, cultural aspect, the pursuit of long-forgotten hobbies, and jobs that involve languages are some of the intrinsic motivations.
+Immigration, study abroad, travel, cultural aspect, the pursuit of long-forgotten hobbies, and jobs involving languages are intrinsic motivations.

-But why learn Spanish of all the great options?
+But why learn Spanish from all the great options?

 The world is becoming more and more connected, and the demand for Spanish specialists in India is growing.

 Your ability to read, write, listen, and speak Spanish can open a world of possibilities in various industries across the globe.

 With infinite career choices for Spanish learners, let us consider these opportunities!

 - Career Scope & Jobs after learning Spanish in India

 Career Scope & Jobs after learning Spanish in India